harisont/L2-UD/GUI.md

 ![bilingual query](img/bilingual_query.png)

 Note how the second hit here is a false positive, due to the fact that "are" in the clause "there are already..." is also a direct dependent of the main lexical verb "dropped".
-This is unfortunate, but unavoidable given how conjunctions are treated in UD.
+This is unfortunate, but difficult to avoid given how conjuncts are treated in UD.

 The basic query language ("UD patterns") is thoroughly described [here](https://github.com/GrammaticalFramework/gf-ud/blob/master/doc/patterns.md), while the extended version for parallel (bilingual) queries (`{X -> Y}` syntax) is documented [here](https://github.com/harisont/L2-UD#l1-l2-patterns).

-## Adding a replacement rule
+### Adding a replacement rule
 The last input field can be used to specify a _replacement rule_ to be applied identically to both languages.
 This is useful to better highlight the relevant part of each query result.